This Instant Pot yogurt is easy to make at home, and all you need is milk and a yogurt starter. Plus, strain your yogurt to make Greek yogurt!

 Did you add the starter while the yogurt was still hot?
-It’s possible you killed the bacteria.
+It’s possible that it hurt the bacteria.

-If the yogurt wasn’t still hot when you added the starter, then it’s possible that the bacteria in your starter were dead.
+If the yogurt wasn’t still hot when you added the starter, then it’s possible that the bacteria in your starter weren’t alive.

 Try again with a new starter.

-- My yogurt set, but was extremely thin.
+- My yogurt set, but was very thin.